ntaka19/ntaka19.githubio/_posts/2020-3-22-economics4.md

 ## 13.3 Oligopoly (寡占)

-* Firms are interdependent so a price change by one firm can be expected to be met by a price
+* Firms are **interdependent** so a price change by one firm can be expected to be met by a price.
+4 different models:
   1. Kinked demand curve:
   2. Cournot duopoly model:
   3. Nash equilbrium model:General type of Cournot duopoly.